 Turning the thermostat up when it’s cold outside

-Whatever the weather a thermostat is designed to maintain the household’s desired temperature so therefore it doesn’t help to turn up the heating when it’s cold outside.
-After a while you will begin to feel too hot therefore you will have wasted a lot of energy and cash in the process.
+A thermostat is designed to maintain the household’s desired temperature.
+Therefore it doesn’t help to turn up the heating when it’s cold outside.
+After a while you will begin to feel too hot and you will have wasted a lot of energy and ended up with an increased energy bill.

-You might think that this is true but what you are doing is wasting energy heating the home when no one is there.
-It’s more beneficial to use a thermostat programmer to control the timing to your heating.
-How nice it is to come home to a warm home knowing that you haven’t wasted your money.
+It’s beneficial to use a thermostat programmer to control the timing to your heating.
+How nice it is to come home to a warm home knowing that you haven’t wasted your money?

 Many people think that they will run out of hot water if they don’t constantly heat it.
-What a waste of energy!
-It makes much more sense to only heat what you need.
 It is more efficient to set it for half an hour before you get up and start your morning routine than set it again for half an hour before you come home from work.
 Leaving it on all day will simply waste money.

 This is simply not true.
 These appliances suck energy from the system even when the devices are not being used.
 To avoid this “Vampire Power” wasting energy make sure that you pull out all plugs and switch of at the wall when not in use.
 In doing this a typical home could save between £50 – £80 a year.